U.S. Ports Update: Building for the future

 “Besides helping the ports define their goals, this report also develops a baseline of investment needs to build out a 21st century freight network,” says Bud Wright, AASHTO’s executive director.
 “This survey is the second step in identifying the critical freight infrastructure needs of the United States.”

 The report identifies baseline investment needs of $29 billion in seaport landside transportation infrastructure project investments over the next decade to keep pace with rising freight volumes and increasing population density in metropolitan areas.
+However, the report certainly doesn’t overlook the niche ports that will continue to grow in volume as the global economies continue their rebound.

 The project will be funded by a combination of federal and state grants, which include a $7.7 million federal freight infrastructure grant, and a $500,000 investment from Pan Am Railways, a private regional railroad.

-Since those plans got underway, the “niche” Port of Portland has been able attract scheduled inbound calls from the Icelandic carrier, Eimskip, thereby gaining access to markets in Scandinavia and the EU for high-end perishable freight.
+Since those plans got underway, the “niche” Port of Portland has been able attract scheduled inbound calls from the Icelandic carrier Eimskip, thereby gaining access to markets in Scandinavia and the EU for high-end perishable freight.
 Indeed, adds Bernhardt, Portland is now well on the way to competing with Canadian gateways for goods requiring refrigerated shipping and warehousing.

-M. Kathleen Broadwater, Maryland Port Administration deputy executive director, and past AAPA chair of the U.S. legislative policy council, notes that the Port of Baltimore is working with CSX to rebuild its rail network and take pressure off of Maryland’s highways.
+M. Kathleen Broadwater, Maryland Port Administration deputy executive director and past AAPA chair of the U.S. legislative policy council, notes that the Port of Baltimore is working with CSX to rebuild its rail network and take pressure off of Maryland’s highways.

 Digitizing operations on deck